shenzhou05/SRP-Chinese-Translation/Linear-Fog.md

+Volume Component used to setup Linear Fog

-Fog density will increase linearly with view distance and world space height depending on the provided parameters.
+Linear Fog density will increase linearly with view distance and world space height depending on the provided parameters.

 | Property         | Function                                                     |
 | ---------------- | ------------------------------------------------------------ |